- Home

 Appointments are required.
 Details on scheduling are provided when event dates are confirmed.

-To have your seat checked for proper installation, please contact the police department at (651) 450-2525 to make an appointment.
+To have your seat checked for proper installation, please contact the IGH Police Department at (651) 450-2525 to make an appointment.